Azure/TypeEdge/README.md

     ```
     code .
     ```

-    > Note: you don't necessarily need VS Code, you can build and run by executing the following
+    ..or run it in the command line:
     ```
     dotnet build Thermostat.sln
     cd Thermostat.Emulator